Miso soup is medicine for eternal youth and longevity

 The first she mentioned was spring onion, tofu, and myoga.
 Mouga, also known as Japanese radish is another that had fallen to the back of my mind and I was glad to be reminded of.
 It makes a delicious crunchy miso soup gu.

-so restaurant myouga hiyayakko chilled tofuhiyayakko chilled tofu with myouga
+so restaurant myouga hiyayakko chilled tofu

 Myoga is also wonderful finely cut and placed on top of hiyayakko chilled tofu as a summery side dish.